-NTNU is facing a tremendous transformation.
-With the relocation of Dragvoll University, the new NTNU will gain a new central place in the city.
-This is a unique opportunity to define and redefine a development strategy that will leave its mark on Trondheim for years to come.
-With an expansion around green areas and the formation of a common park, the Campus Park, a new common identity is made for a future city integrated NTNU: The Park as a meeting point for interaction between teachers, students and the people of Trondheim.
+NTNU is undergoing a significant transformation with the relocation of Dragvoll University, positioning the new NTNU as a central hub in the city.
+This presents a unique opportunity to establish a development strategy that will shape Trondheim for years to come.
+By expanding around green spaces and creating the Campus Park, a shared park, a fresh collective identity is forged for a future city-integrated NTNU.
+The Park becomes a focal point for interaction among teachers, students, and the Trondheim community.

-The proposal reverses previous unsuccessful expansion, and focuses on a university integrated in the city structure of Elgeseter.
-The Campus Park expands today’s reading of the city, becoming a city park, opening and creating connections, integrating and gathering new and existing building masses close to one of the city´s largest recreation areas.
-Elgeseter is completed and expanded as an area with attractive streetscapes, built on today’s city and block structure.
+The proposal diverges from past unsuccessful expansion efforts, concentrating on integrating the university into the city structure of Elgeseter.
+The Campus Park extends beyond the current city layout, transforming into a city park that opens up connections and integrates new and existing buildings close to one of the city’s largest recreational areas.
+Elgeseter is enhanced as an area with attractive streetscapes, building upon the existing city and block structure.

-The project is making use of plots which today have very few qualities, avoiding protected areas and areas with foundation issues, strengthening functional clustering and redistributing and connecting green areas.
-The Dragvoll Campus, the Innovation Centre and the Art, Architecture and Music school are each located in close proximity to related buildings and environments.
+The project optimizes plots with few current qualities, avoiding protected areas and those with foundation issues.
+It reinforces functional clustering, redistributes and connects green areas, and strategically positions the Dragvoll Campus, the Innovation Centre, and the Art, Architecture, and Music school in close proximity to related buildings and environments.

 75 000 m2 Campus, 28 000 m2 KAM, 16 000 m2 Innovation Centre